Immigration to Sweden: Segregation

 According to Statistics Sweden in 2007, the larger cities Stockholm, Gothenburg and Malmö are segregated.
 Segregation is not limited to the larger cities but also is a feature in many types of towns differing in size and location, like Kristianstad, Örebro, Trollhättan, Borås, Eskilstuna, Helsingborg, Örnsköldsvik and Jönköping.
-Children with Nordic or EU25 heritage more often grow up in areas dominated by Swedes, while children from Africa, Asia and non-EU countries grow up in areas high immigrant population.
+Children with Nordic or EU25 heritage more often grow up in areas dominated by Swedes, while children from Africa, Asia and non-EU countries grow up in areas with high immigrant populations.

 According to researcher Emma Neuman at Linnaeus University, segregation sets in at population share around three or 4 percent of non-European migrants in a district, while European immigration shows no such trend.
 The study comprised the 12 largest municipalities of Sweden for the period 1990–2007.
 High income earners and highly educated move out of non-European migrant districts first where ethnic segregation in turn leads to social segregation.

 A study at Örebro University concluded that while Swedish parents stated positive views towards the values of multiculturalism, in practice they still chose Swedish-majority schools for their offspring so their children won't be an ethnic minority during their formative years and to get a good environment to develop their native Swedish language.